 In South America, it has been used for centuries.
 In Asia, Traditional Chinese Medicine (TCM) make use of it.
 Likewise for Ayurvedic medicine in India.
 For those uses, they do eat small quantities of it.
 But just because something seems to have been safely consumed for generations, that does not guarantee it’s good for you.

-That’s outdated by over a decade though, with not much news to report since then on that topic.
-Even as of today, it still hasn’t been studied in pregnant women or breastfeeding mothers.
+It still hasn’t been studied in pregnant women or breastfeeding mothers.
 Since we don’t know if it’s safe during pregnancy, it’s definitely best to avoid during that time.

 But how about non-pregnant women and for men?